Donna Lewis Friess: Early life and education

 Donna Jean Lewis Friess was born in Los Angeles, California.
 Her father, Raymond W. Lewis, Jr., was an aerospace designer and her mother, Dorothy Borwick Lewis McIntyre a recreation director.
 As a child victim of incest at her father's hands, she sought to get away from her father's control as soon as she was able.
 She attended Santa Monica City College and was awarded an academic scholarship to the University of Southern California, where she received her bachelor's degree in communication.
 She moved into the Alpha Gamma Delta house which she states was "the beginning of the rest of [her] life."
 She earned her Bachelor of Arts Degree in 1964, then moved to Orange County.

 Friess enrolled in a doctoral program in psychology at the United States International University in San Diego, California, (now Alliant University) and received her doctoral degree of philosophy in psychology in June 1993.
-Her dissertation was an interview study of the Women Leaders of the Movement to Stop Child Sexual Abuse.